DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/README.md

 * What is Networking? — ✅
 * Intro to LAN — ✅
 * OSI Model  — ✅
-* Packets & Frames — 🔄
+* Packets & Frames — ✅
-* Extending your Network — ⬜ Not Started
+* Extending your Network — ✅

 ### Module 6 — How The Web Works (Coming Soon)
 * DNS in Detail — ✅